7 REASONS WHY “COST REDUCTION” ATTEMPTS AFTER DESIGN DOESN’T

 subsequent changes which may compromise functionality, quality, and reliability.
 The 2006 book,

-“The Toyota Product Development System,” shows Toyota’s preference for
+“The Toyota Product Development System,” Toyota summarized the cost and severe

 “Because front-loading solves problems at a root cause level early in